mwamodo/dotfiles/README.md

 cd dotfiles
 bash get-me-started.sh
 ```
-## NOTE
-Changes my git aliases to gti. just for fun. you can install gti from here https://github.com/rwos/gti.

 <!-- TODO: Add nvm installation to the get started script -->
 <!-- TODO: npm without sudo setup with script-->
 <!-- TODO: The same scripts for ubuntu and mac. -->